awslabs/graphstorm/docs/source/gs-processing/usage/distributed-processing-setup.rst

-For distributed jobs we use S3 as our storage source and target, so before running any example we'll need to upload our test data to S3.
+For distributed jobs we use S3 as our storage source and target, so before running any example we'll need to upload our data to S3.
 To do so you will need to have read/write access to an S3 bucket, and the requisite AWS credentials and permissions.